Frequently Asked Questions about Laminate Floors

 What do I have to do before installation?

-You must acclimate your laminate boards for 48 hours in the room where they will be installed, before you install them.
-That means open the boxes and let the laminate boards adjust to their surroundings.
+You must acclimate your laminate boards for 48 hours in the room where they will be installed.
+That means to open the boxes and let the laminate boards adjust to their surroundings.
 Installation should take place at room temperature of at least 65°F (15°C).
 A floor surface temperature of 59°F and an overall room temperature of 64°F must be ensured before, during and three days after the installation.

 Do I have to keep staggering the planks in my laminate flooring installation?